-Last Updated: February 2026.
+Last Updated: August 2026.
 Planning a budget trip to Tso Moriri from Leh and wondering if there is a bus service?
 You are in the right place.
 A lot of travelers visiting Ladakh now prefer public transport to keep costs down, and the Leh to Tso Moriri bus service is one of the most popular budget options for reaching this stunning high-altitude lake.
+It also happens to be one of the least understood bus routes in Ladakh, with only three departures a month, so getting the schedule and fare right matters.

 Traveling by bus to Tso Moriri from Leh not only saves you a significant amount of money compared to a private taxi, but it also lets you experience Ladakh in a truly local way.
 This method of using public transport is very common among solo travelers in Ladakh and backpackers who have more time than budget.
 So, let me share everything you need to know about the Leh to Tso Moriri bus schedule, fares, timings, and practical tips for 2026.